-Canadian Geographic Education launched the Canadian Geographic Challenge, formerly the Great Canadian Geography Challenge, in 1995 as a way to get students interested in geography.
+Canadian Geographic Education launched the Canadian Geographic Challenge (formerly the Great Canadian Geography Challenge) in 1995 as a way to get students interested in geography.
 Since then, the challenge has grown from 20 participating schools to more than 500, and has reached more than two million students across Canada.

 Level 1 is open to students in grades 4-6.
 It focuses on developing fundamental geographic facts and skills and igniting passion in students’ early academic careers.

-Level 2 encourages students in grades 7-10 to push the limits of their geographic knowledge and apply geographic thinking skills.
+Level 2 encourages students in grades 7-10 to push the limits of their geographic knowledge and apply their geographic thinking skills.

 The competition begins with the Classroom round and progresses to the School round to name a School Champion.
 The School Champion is then invited to compete in the Provincial/Territorial round.

 Of the Provincial/Territorial winners, a total of 20 of Canada's best geography students will be invited to participate in the National Final in May 2021.
 In the past, the National Final has been held at The Royal Canadian Geographical Society headquarters at 50 Sussex, in Ottawa, Ont.
 This is subject to change in accordance with safety precautions for COVID-19.
 More information about the National Final will be released closer to the date.

 Level 2 School Champions receive a certificate, a medal and a one-year magazine subscription to Canadian Geographic.
 The Provincial/Territorial champions receive a prize package.
 National finalists receive prizes for first, second and third place.
 National Final prizes are subject to change on a year-by-year basis.
 The Can Geo Challenge Committee reserves the right to substitute a prize of equal or greater value for any of the contest prizes.

 Level 3 is open to all students who are between 16 to 19 years old (before June 30, 2021), who reside in Canada.
 The competition is split into phases.